-The Commercial-Residential District 1 (CR 1), which already exists, is located in the northeast corner of the Town and is the designated growth area for the Town of Stratton.
-Commercial-Residential District 2 (CR 2) exists as a small portion of the southeast corner of Town on VT Rte.
-100. A third Commercial-Residential District - (CR 3) was created as part of the 2009 Town Plan update to allow for commercial development in the center of Stratton.
-Both existing districts and the third new district are described below.
+The Commercial-Residential District 1 (CR 1) is located in the northeast corner of the Town and is the designated growth area for the Town of Stratton.
+Commercial-Residential District 2 (CR 2) exists as a small portion of the southeast corner of Town on Rte.
+100. A third Commercial-Residential District - (CR 3) was proposed as part of the 2009 Town Plan update and created in the 2016 Zoning Ordinance update to allow for village-style commercial development in the center of Stratton.
+All three districts are described below.

-CR 1 - Land, located in the northeast section of the Town, with convenient access to the Stratton Resort Complex, appears suitable for well planned and controlled residential subdivision and commercial uses serving visitors and permanent residents.
+CR1 - This area is comprised of land, located in the northeast section of the Town, with convenient access to the Stratton Mountain Resort complex, appears suitable for well-planned and controlled residential subdivision and commercial uses serving visitors and permanent residents.
 This district is the designated growth area for the Town of Stratton.
+Much is served by the Winhall-Stratton Fire District which provides water and sewer.
 It has a wider impact on the region than the rest of the Town.
 Many people who work in this district live beyond the limits of the Town.
-Visitors from outside the Town enjoy recreation, housing, dining and other commercial facilities.
+Visitors from outside the Town enjoy recreation, housing, dining, and other commercial facilities.
 The growth area has been developing over many decades.
 Housing development has taken place on slopes in excess of 15%.
 This area has sensitive black bear habitat.
 This plan encourages the in-fill of land ignored in the development process.
 These developments should be designed so that structures are grouped together, roads minimized and intrusions into sensitive bear habitat locations minimized.
 The use of Planned Unit Development (PUD) should be encouraged.
 Criteria for planning review and specific requirements for PUD have been set forth in the Stratton Zoning Ordinance.
-Appropriate development and performance standards shall be applied 1) to ensure that the high scenic quality of this area is maintained 2) to discourage commercial strip development, 3) to avoid traffic congestion, undue noise and other problems which would damage the resort-related values of this area and 4) minimize intrusion into sensitive black bear habitat.
+Appropriate development and performance standards shall be applied 1) to ensure that the high scenic quality of this area is maintained 2) to discourage commercial strip development, 3) to avoid traffic congestion, undue noise, and other problems which would damage the resort-related values of this area and 4) minimize intrusion into sensitive black bear habitat.

-$\underline{CR 2}$ - Land is located in the southwestern portion of Stratton with access to Route 100.
+CR 2 - This area is comprised of land located in the southeastern portion of Stratton with access to Route 100.
 Although this land may present problems for some potential developers, it may offer advantages for well-planned residential and commercial uses.
 This area of the Town, within a short distance of Mount Snow Ski Area in Dover, has a motel, a small development of apartments and a number of newer homes.
 There are some sections of sensitive black bear habitat near this area.
-Review of development in this area should include provisions that will minimize impact on sensitive bear habitats, maintain the scenic quality of this popular tourist route and avoid the appearance of continuous or strip development directly related to either Mount Snow or West Wardsboro.
+Review of development in this area should include provisions that will minimize impact on sensitive bear habitats, maintain the scenic quality of this popular tourist route, and avoid the appearance of continuous or strip development directly related to either Mount Snow or West Wardsboro.